Table of Contents

 - Dynamic Range.

 - AF-L (Back button focusing)

 The Custom Menu

 This is one of the most important things that the camera has to offer, a custom menu where you can modify and store simulation profiles.
 This makes going out and about easier and offers more control over your craft.

 Really important to customize settings before you go out there, and save them as custom profiles.
-Watch the video for a step by step guide on how to do that.

 You can watch the YouTube video for a full step-by-step guide on how to do everything listed in this post here: